nerdyworm/grunt-ember-template/README.md

 ## API Proxy

-Our client code has  been seperated from our server code.
-Therefore we need a way to access our api as if it were in production durring development.
+Our client code has  been separated from our server code.
+Therefore we need a way to access our api as if it were in production during development.

-To do this we use grunt-connect-proxy which routes all incoming requests to /api to our backend server.
+To do this we use grunt-connect-proxy which routes all incoming requests to /api to our back end server.

 ## Build